 Air quality has become a hot topic in recent years.
-After parts of the northeastern United States dealt with some of the worst air quality in nearly 15 years last July, you might be wondering how it’s actually measured.
+After parts of the northeastern U.S. dealt with some of the worst air quality in recorded history in early June, you might be wondering how it’s actually measured.

 Here are seven facts you should know about measuring air quality.